 Encourage interactions between community members

 Attendees can still make meaningful connections virtually.
 Encourage your community members to turn on their cameras during events to create a sense of community.
 Start with something engaging that energizes the crowd!
-Ice breakers are Check out this creative list of icebreakers to kick off any zoom meet-up.
+Ice breakers are a great and simple way to warm up.
+Check out this creative list of icebreakers to kick off any Zoom meet-up.

 Prepare for your in-person events to come back